vboyev-MSFT/defender-docs/defender-endpoint/respond-machine-alerts.md

 2. Select the user from either the user inventory, Incident page side pane or alert side pane and select **Undo**.

-This action will restore this user's connection to the network.
+This action restores the user's connection to the network.

 :::image type="content" source="/defender/media/defender-endpoint/undo-user-contain-action.png" alt-text="Shows user contain undo option in the action center" lightbox="/defender/media/defender-endpoint/undo-user-contain-action.png":::